Fudan-iGEM/2025-wiki/pages/collaborations.md

 ## Summary

 Our collaboration was guided by the principles of *serving project goals* and *empowering the iGEM community*.
 Through cross-team exchanges, expert guidance, and partnerships with schools, communities, patients, and industry, we co-created educational tools, organized public outreach, refined our project design, and explored real-world applications.
-Together, these collaborations bridged academia, society, and industry—transforming synthetic biology into a shared effort for education, empowerment, and innovation.
+Together, these collaborations bridged academia, society, and industry — transforming synthetic biology into a shared effort for education, empowerment, and innovation.